bartholomewHarris/fuzzingNode.jsApplications/Juice-Shop/juice-shop/README.md

 Requirements:

--OWASP Zap

--Python/pip (If using 3+, change 'raw_input' in 3_attack.py to 'input')
+-Python/pip

 -Node

-You will need to set the below environment variables (location will depend on system - ubuntu is found in "/etc/environment.txt" - requires restart!)
+You may need to set the below environment variables for ZAP before running (location will depend on system - ubuntu is found in "/etc/environment.txt" - requires restart!).
+Since moving to a local version of zap I have not checked to see if this still needs to be done, so if you get errors when running zap do this bit.

 `ZAP_PORT=8080`